Sulib1515/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-task12- Create a script that prints all possible combinations of two letters, except oo. task13- Write a script that prints a number with two decimal places, followed by a new line. task14- Write a script that converts a number from base 10 to base 16
+task12- Create a script that prints all possible combinations of two letters, except oo. task13- Write a script that prints a number with two decimal places, followed by a new line. task14- Write a script that converts a number from base 10 to base 16 task15- Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.